effectivecore/core/docs/software.md

 Internet Information Services (IIS)
 ---------------------------------------------------------------------

-To work through IIS v7.5+ the following actions are required:
+To work through IIS v10.0+ the following actions are required:
-- in "Turn Windows features on or off" enable option _Internet Information Services → Web Management Tools → IIS Management Console_;
+- in `Control Panel → Programs and Features → Turn Windows features on or off`:
+  - enable option `Internet Information Services → Web Management Tools → IIS Management Console`;
-- in "Turn Windows features on or off" enable option _Internet Information Services → World Wide Web Services → Application Development Features → CGI_;
+  - enable option `Internet Information Services → World Wide Web Services → Common HTTP Features → Static Content`;
-- in "Turn Windows features on or off" enable option _Internet Information Services → World Wide Web Services → Common HTTP Features → Static Content_;
+  - enable option `Internet Information Services → World Wide Web Services → Application Development Features → CGI`;
+  - click `OK` to apply the changes;
+- in `Programs → Windows Administrative Tools → Internet Information Services (IIS) Manager`:
+  - click on the icon `Handler Mapping`;
+  - in the right sidebar click on the link `Add Module Mapping`;
-- in _IIS Manager → Handler Mappings_ select "Add Module Mapping" and fill in the following fields:
+  - in the window that opens, fill in the following fields:
     - `Request Path = *.php`
     - `Module = FastCgiModule`
-  - `Executable = {PHP_ROOT}\php-cgi.exe`
+    - `Executable = C:\php\php-cgi.exe`
     - `Name = PHP`
+    - click `OK` to apply the changes;
+- in `C:\inetpub\wwwroot` create a new file `index.php` with the following content `<?php phpInfo();` (you need to change directory permissions so that the current user can change the contents of this directory);
+- through a web browser, open the location `127.0.0.1/index.php` and check the PHP installation;
-- install the module "URL Rewrite Module 2.1" or newer from "The Official Microsoft IIS Site".
+- from the `Official Microsoft IIS Site` download and install the module `URL Rewrite Module`;
+- checkout the project to the directory `C:\inetpub\wwwroot`;
+- for the directory `C:\inetpub\wwwroot\dynamic` add full rights for the user `UISR`;
+- in `php.ini` enable the parameter `fastcgi.impersonate = 1`.

 If you got "500 Internal Server Error" check `web.config` in web root (section `rewrite`).